kPhilosopher/CoreDataPlaces/Readme.md

 The CoreDataPlaces application allows the user to navigate through the recent pictures taken in the top places designated by Flickr.
 The [Flickr API](https://github.com/kPhilosopher/CoreDataPlaces/blob/master/CoreDataPlaces/Flickr/FlickrFetcher.h) is provided by Stanford.
 The specifications to this assignment can be found on the [CS193P page](http://www.stanford.edu/class/cs193p/cgi-bin/drupal/downloads-2010-fall).

-In user's perspective, CoreDataPlaces has three tabs with Top, Most Recents, and Favorites.
-The applications is constituted with five custom UITableViewControllers and one UIViewController with UIScrollView as its main view.
+In the user's perspective, CoreDataPlaces has three tabs with Top, Most Recents, and Favorites photos.
+The application is constituted with five custom UITableViewControllers and one UIViewController with UIScrollView as its main view.
 These controllers reside in UINavigationControllers and a custom UITabBarController allowing navigation between the model-view-controllers (MVC).
 The five custom UITableViewController are subclasses of [CPIndexedViewController](https://github.com/kPhilosopher/CoreDataPlaces/blob/master/CoreDataPlaces/IndexedTableMVC/CPIndexedTableViewController.h).
 On top of subclassing, it utilizes three strategy objects to optimize code reuse.

 ----